han-nguyen-cyber/IT_359_Final_Project/README.md

 - This readme outlines:
   1) The Project Overview
   2) The Tool's List of Features
-  3) Instructions on How to Set Up and Run the Tool.
+  3) Instructions on How to Set Up and Run the Tool

 **Roles:**
 - **Technical Lead:** Han Nguyen